WELCOME TO THEOLOGICAL PERSPECTIVES

 Skeptics see God wanting to kill Moses for neglecting to have his son circumcised as being another example of the impetuous, hotheaded behavior of the Biblical God.
 Skeptics believe this could have been handled in a much more civil manner.
 God had just told Moses that he would be the one to bring Israel out from under Egyptian bondage and now he is ready to kill him over a matter that should have been resolved in a congenial way.
 To threaten Moses with death over this issue is seen as absurd.

-Skeptics see this as another example of the impetuous, rash and impulsive nature of the Biblical God and also point out that this dispels the notion that this God is infallible which, as discussed above, means He can’t make a mistake or change His mind.
+Overall, skeptics see the golden calf incident as another example of the impetuous, rash and impulsive nature of the Biblical God should He really exist.
+They point out that this dispels the notion that this God is infallible which, as discussed above, means He can’t make a mistake or change His mind.
 Skeptics also point out that this episode with Moses contradicts Scriptural statements that picture the Biblical God as incapable of changing His mind (See Numbers 23:19, 1st Samuel 15:29).

 Christians see God changing his mind as demonstrating His mercy, compassion and reasonableness in resolving issues.
 In Numbers 23 and 1st Samuel 15, where it is said God does not change His mine, it is believed this pertains to the particular circumstances spelled out in the context where these statements are found and not that this defines an absolute trait of God.
 There are other examples of God changing his mind in Scripture.
 He determined to destroy Nineveh but decided not to do so when the people repented (See book of Jonah).
 There are other examples where upon the repentance of the people, God relented and did not bring the judgement He had determined to bring.